pborenstein/twohorses/src/twohorses.md

 "Oh, man, you won't believe this, but I had a dream last night that Equus, the god of horses, came to me.
-And he said 'You will race three more time, and then:
+And he said 'You will race three more times, and then:
 You.
 Shall.
 Die!'" the brown horse said.

 "Wow," said the white horse, "that's a creepy dream."